mui/material-ui/docs/pages/blog/mui-core-v5.md

 We spent a lot of time making sure they are consistent.
 We are now working toward reaching the same level of excellence as the other core components.
-These were our first TypeScript component in the codebase.
+These were our first TypeScript components in the codebase.

 The date range picker will be part of the Pro plan, while the other date picker components are MIT licensed.